rust-lang/rfcs/text/0000-variadic-generics.md

 will need to be some investigation into which explanations are more suitable to a general audience.

-As for the `(head, tail...)` joining syntax, this should be explained as taking each part of the tail (e.g. `(2, 3, 4)`) and inlining or un-"tupling" them (e.g. `2, 3, 4`).
+As for the `(head, ...tail)` joining syntax, this should be explained as taking each part of the tail (e.g. `(2, 3, 4)`) and inlining or un-"tupling" them (e.g. `2, 3, 4`).
 This is nicely symmetrical with the `(head, ...tail)` pattern-matching syntax.